pywirrarika/naki/README.md

 - Monson, C., Levin, L., Vega, R. M., Brown, R. D., Font-Llitjos, A., Lavie, A., ... & Huisca, R. (2004).
 [Data Collection and Analysis of Mapudungun Morphology for Spelling Correction.](http://repository.cmu.edu/cgi/viewcontent.cgi?article=1303&context=compsci) Computer Science Department, 300.

+- Martin, J., Johnson, H., Farley, B., & Maclachlan, A. (2003).
+[Aligning and Using an English-Inuktitut Parallel Corpus](http://www.aclweb.org/anthology/W03-0320).
+In Proceedings of the HLT-NAACL 2003 Workshop on Building and Using Parallel Texts: Data Driven Machine Translation and Beyond.

 ## Morphologcal analysis and segmentation